Coffee bag

-A coffee bag is a container used for shipping and storing coffee.
+A coffee bag is a container for shipping and storing coffee.
 Coffee beans are usually transported in large jute sacks, while coffee sold to consumers may be packaged as beans or ground coffee in a small, sealed plastic bag.

 Bulk coffee

 Large bulk bags, burlap bags or gunny sacks are traditionally used for storage and transport of coffee beans.
-Often it is made of jute and has a content of 60 kilograms (130 pounds), this type of bag originated in Brazil and became a worldwide standard.
+Often, it is made of jute and has a content of 60 kilograms (130 pounds); this type of bag originated in Brazil and became a worldwide standard.
 It also became a measurement unit to this day, for example FAO's statistics on coffee production are expressed in 60-kg bags.

 Jute fibers are treated with mineral oil, or historically whale oil, to improve spinnability, which raised questions about coffee contamination from these hydrocarbons, but further studies showed it to be infinitesimal.
 Bags with synthetic fibers (woven or non-woven) are commonly used now.

-Once used, these decorative bags can be recycled or upcycled for many uses including in clothing.
+Once used, these decorative bags can be recycled or upcycled for many uses, including in clothing.